WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Eating Goldbears Like A Weirdo

 (59·2024·8333~)
-Finally Got My Pc Back;  [[Explicitly Showcased/Me/Me\|Me]] And Core Spent Like All Day Working On It And Now Everything Wprks Smoothly
+Finally Got My Pc Back;  [[Branches/Me\|Me]] And Core Spent Like All Day Working On It And Now Everything Wprks Smoothly

 Now For Some Note Catchup